Autonomic nervous system

 Although the ANS is also known as the visceral nervous system and although most of its fibers carry non-somatic information to the CNS, many authors still consider it only connected with the motor side.
 Most autonomous functions are involuntary but they can often work in conjunction with the somatic nervous system which provides voluntary control.

 Structure

-The autonomic nervous system is divided into the sympathetic nervous system and parasympathetic nervous system.
+The autonomic nervous system has been classically divided into the sympathetic, parasympathetic and enteric nervous systems.
+More modern classifications recognize other networks that integral to different organs, such as the intrinsic cardiac nervous system.

 The sympathetic division emerges from the spinal cord in the thoracic and lumbar areas, terminating around L2-3.
-The parasympathetic division has craniosacral “outflow”, meaning that the neurons begin at the cranial nerves (specifically the oculomotor nerve, facial nerve, glossopharyngeal nerve and vagus nerve) and sacral (S2-S4) spinal cord.

-The autonomic nervous system is unique in that it requires a sequential two-neuron efferent pathway; the preganglionic neuron must first synapse onto a postganglionic neuron before innervating the target organ.
-The preganglionic, or first, neuron will begin at the “outflow” and will synapse at the postganglionic, or second, neuron's cell body.
-The postganglionic neuron will then synapse at the target organ.
+The parasympathetic division has craniosacral "outflow", meaning that the neurons begin at the cranial nerves (specifically the oculomotor nerve, facial nerve, glossopharyngeal nerve and vagus nerve) and sacral (S2-S4) spinal cord.
+These divisions are distinctive in that they require a sequential two-neuron efferent pathway; the preganglionic neuron must first synapse onto a postganglionic neuron before innervating the target organ.
+The preganglionic, or first, neuron will have its nerve cell body in the central nervous system and will synapse at the postganglionic, or second, neuron's cell body.
+The postganglionic neuron will then form junctions within the target organ.